webcoyote/mcp-server-motherduck/README.md

 ## Running in SSE mode

-The server could also be run ing SSE mode using `supergateway` by running the following command:
+The server could also be running SSE mode using `supergateway` by running the following command:

 ```bash
 npx -y supergateway --stdio "uvx mcp-server-motherduck --db-path md: --motherduck-token <your_motherduck_token>"